 Dear Journal,

 I laughed at an appropriate time in class again today.
 I think I might have a laughing disorder.
-As usual, Mr. Cool was just telling a story about his life—something about his dog—and I literally couldn't stop laughing.
+As usual, Mr. Cool told a story about his life—something about his dog—and I literally couldn't stop laughing.
 I had to pretend like I wasn't laughing, which was torture.
 It's like trying to hold in my pee.
 I am such a loser.

-One of my methods for helping students come up with a topic is to start small.
-Well, values aren't small, but their evidence can be found in life's small, everyday stuff.
+A great method for helping students come up with a topic is to start small.
+Values aren't small, but their evidence can be found in life's small, everyday stuff.
 Spend some time pondering this list of values.
 If you have others that you would add, that is perfectly fine!
 Write down your top five values.
+You can also go here for a more extensive values list and a video.
+(The College Essay has been around for a long time and is a great resource for all things related to the college application process.)

 If this is a difficult task, think about what you do daily.
 How do you spend your time?
 Do you eat standing up over the sink, or do you like to sit and take your time for a meal?
 If your friend called to tell you something sad or has just won an athletic game and wanted to meet for a coffee, would you finish what you are doing first or immediately?
 Do you get mad when you see someone being made fun of?
 Do you like a quiet evening at home, or do you like being around people?
 Is trust important in a friendship, or is doing something adventurous with a friend more important?

-Values guide decisions and activities, especially those we are committed to.
-Here is a great article about commitment versus involvement.
+Values guide decisions and activities, especially those to which we are committed.
+Here is an excellent article about commitment versus involvement.

 Values List: